kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 All functions use the existing `machine` abstraction with `MachineModifier` for testability via mock sysfs.

+#### Platform scope

+The derivation helpers (`GetNUMANodeListByPCIBusID`, `GetNUMANodeList`) read Linux sysfs (`/sys/bus/pci/devices/<BDF>/numa_node`) and ACPI SLIT distances, so the automatic SLIT-based list construction is **Linux-only**.
+This matches the current state of DRA drivers, which are Linux-only in practice.

+The standard attribute name and its semantics, however, are platform-neutral.
+The attribute is a plain integer (or integer list) value with no Linux-specific encoding, so a Windows DRA driver MAY publish `resource.kubernetes.io/numaNode` directly if it obtains NUMA topology through a Windows-native mechanism — the helper functions are a convenience for Linux drivers, not a requirement of the attribute.
+Windows NUMA topology discovery for DRA is out of scope for this KEP; if it is pursued, it would supply the value through a separate Windows-specific code path (see related Windows affinity work in KEP-4885) and reuse this same attribute name and matching semantics.
+No part of the scheduler-side `matchAttribute` intersection logic is platform-dependent.

 ### Driver Changes

 Each DRA driver adds one call to publish the list attribute: